-Recommended Sightseeing in Sydney
+Recommended sightseeing in Sydney

 Bordered by the Pacific Ocean, Sydney’s beaches are one of its main attractions.
-Lucky expats will be able to while away the hours soaking up the sun, engaging in the fun water sports and the assortment of surfside activities that abound off the coast of the city.
+Lucky expats will be able to while away the hours soaking up the sun, engaging in the fun water sports and the assortment of surfside activities which abound off the coast of the city.
 Don’t miss the iconic Bondi Beach, a local hotspot, and don’t forget the sunscreen.

-One of Sydney’s most famous landmarks, Harbour Bridge stretches across the gap that connects the CBD to the North Shore.
+One of Sydney’s most famous landmarks, Harbour Bridge stretches across the gap which connects the CBD to the North Shore.
 There’s no better way to view Sydney than to climb to the top of the bridge and look out over the harbour and across to the famous Opera House.

 The Rocks is a European settlement with a long history located near the Sydney Harbour Bridge.
 The restored 19th-century village features souvenir shops and themed historic pubs.